Columbine (book): Use in schools

 Columbine has been widely adopted as a textbook in high school English and Social Studies classes, as well as college journalism classes.
 The author created a free Columbine Teacher's Guide, as well as classroom videos and related material which have been widely downloaded from the internet.
 The guide includes units on teen depression, P.T.S.D. and overcoming adversity.

 Several educational associations singled out the book for students and teachers.
 The American School Board Journal chose it as the "Top Education Book for 2009".
 It also called it "one of the best education books of the past 10 years."
 The American Library Association selected Columbine as a finalist for its "Alex Award for Young Adult Readers."
 In 2011, the Illinois School Library Media Association nominated Columbine for its "Abraham Lincoln Award: Illinois' High School Readers' Choice Award", which was open to student voting through February 2012.

 Film and theater adaptation

 The book has been under development for television with Killer Films, Lifetime and NBC Universal.

 The theatrical rights to the book were briefly acquired after the book's publication, by Kathleen Kennedy and Frank Marshall.
 The producers instead chose to adapt the book into a one-act play entitled The Library.
 The play was written by screenwriter Scott Z. Burns and directed by Steven Soderbergh.
 The original ensemble cast included Chloë Grace Moretz, Lili Taylor and Michael O'Keefe.

 Translation

-The book has been translated into Japanese, Korean, Portuguese and Russian, with translations underway in simple Chinese characters and Polish.
+The book has been translated into Japanese, Korean, Portuguese and Russian, with translations underway in Simplified Chinese and Polish.